 Yes, it happens much less than if you didn’t take any simple precautions at all but it can still happen.

 First of all, please don’t panic.
 Remember that more than likely bitten by a harmless mosquito since the risks of getting a disease are very low.
 But still, when the itch starts try your best not to scratch it.

-Also, remember that you are in the tropics, it is full of microscopic life so try not to open any unnecessary wounds that could cause an infection.
+Also, remember that you are in the tropics, which is full of microscopic life so try not to open any unnecessary wounds that could cause an infection.

 You will need to apply the cream to the area that was bitten to reduce the itchiness as many times as you want but if mosquito bite cream is the only thing that you forgot to pack there is no need to worry.

 Tiger balm is probably the most well-known cream that helps against the itchiness of mosquito bites.
 It is probably the easiest thing to find since it is also sold in supermarkets.

 You can buy it without a prescription and it’s certain that wherever you go, they have the soothing cream in stock.